 The most visible Team Finals tradition is the march before each of the last three rounds of the tournament.
 All eight teams – members often huddled and carrying school banners – circle the four-mat area to be cheered before coming together on the mat for the national anthem and competition.
 Teams also are chosen to carry flags for the United States, Michigan and this year Kalamazoo and the MHSAA.

 Singing of “The Star-Spangled Banner” also has held a special place at the Team Wrestling Finals.
 Former Battle Creek Central coach Jeff McGinnis lent his voice to the event as the anthem singer during the Finals’ long run at Battle Creek’s Kellogg Arena, and he also sang at Central Michigan University’s McGuirk Arena when Finals weekend moved there from Battle Creek in 2016.
-Last season at McGuirk, the anthem was sung by MHSAA official James McCloughan, a Vietnam veteran and former Army medic who was presented with the Congressional Medal of Honor last summer.
-Expect another special rendition with school ties at this year’s event.
+In 2017 at McGuirk, the anthem was sung by MHSAA official James McCloughan, a Vietnam veteran and former Army medic who was presented with the Congressional Medal of Honor two years ago.

 Perennial Powers Rise

 We have tended of late to see many of the wrestling powerhouses back at Finals weekend year after year.
 The excitement, especially for that team’s fans, hits another level when a new contender breaks through.
-But it’s also a lot of fun to watch rivalries that have grown through multiple championship matches get renewed again.
+But it’s also a lot of fun to watch rivalries that have developed through multiple championship matches over the years.

-In Division 1, Detroit Catholic Central has won four of the last six championships, and Davison has been runner-up four of the last five years – and they met in last year’s Final, a 35-22 Shamrocks win.
-Lowell has followed four straight Division 2 titles by St. Johns from 2010-13 with four straight as well – including championship match wins over the Redwings in 2014 and 2016.
+In Division 1, Detroit Catholic Central has won five of the last seven championships including the last two, and Davison has been runner-up four of the last six years.
+Lowell has followed four straight Division 2 titles by St. Johns from 2010-13 with five straight to tie two other programs for the record for consecutive Finals championships.

-Richmond or Dundee has claimed the last eight Division 3 championships – and they’ve met in the Final six times over those eight seasons, including last year when Richmond won the title on a tie-breaker with the score knotted 28-28.
-Similarly, in Division 4, Hudson or New Lothrop has won the last nine titles – and they’ve faced each other in the championship match the last four seasons, with Hudson breaking the Hornets’ three-year hold on the top spot a year ago.
+Richmond or Dundee has claimed the last nine Division 3 championships – and they’ve met in the Final seven times over those nine seasons, including last year when Dundee took back the title.
+Similarly, in Division 4, Hudson or New Lothrop has won the last 10 titles – and they’ve faced each other in the championship match the last five seasons, with Hudson hoisting the champion’s trophy to conclude the last two.

 Blog copy and content provided by: Geoff Kimmerly, Michigan High School Athletic Association